MihlaliMdlangazi/MihlaliMdlangazi_POE.github.io/README.md

 My task was to actively participate in the AI Acceleration programme and develop a better understanding of Artificial Intelligence concepts and workplace skills.

 ### Action
-I attended programme sessions, participated in practical activities, and explored how AI technologies are used in modern industries.
+I attended programme sessions, participated in practical activities Formative and Summative exams, and explored how AI technologies are used in modern industries.

 ### Result
 The programme improved my understanding of Artificial Intelligence and strengthened my confidence and readiness for opportunities in the tech industry.